Home > Biking

 Shape and Design

 Cycling sunglasses’ shape and design are dominated by the need to protect the eyes from many angles and at speed.
-The lenses offer a larger coverage area than in other glasses, both in-depth and width.
+The lenses offer a larger coverage area than in other glasses, both in height and width.
 The lenses need to be deeper because the cyclist often looks down, and debris shot up by bicycle or car tires comes from this angle.

 The lenses and frames also tend to be wider and can be a wrap-around style to better protect the eye during high speed or in cold, fierce headwinds.
 Wrap-around frames and lenses also protect better against errant branches on the sides of the trail.